RÍOS // CHAPTER N.1

 Visit: https://rivers.ulara.org

-As you read these lines, the Amazon Rainforest keeps on burning.
-During the month of August 2018, the news spread fast over social media platforms.
-Hashtags such as #wildfires #AmazonFires #SaveTheAmazons made their trends for not more than seven days.
-Other trends rapidly covered #AmazonFires trends.
-Approximately one million hectares of high biodiversity forests have been burned so far since the #AmazonFires started.
-Almost 20% of the Amazon rainforest has been devastated.
-Reports from the National Institute for Space Research (INPE) show that in the first seven months of 2022, the deforestation rate in the Brazilian Amazon increased by 278%.
-Experts estimate that it would take 200 years for those forests to regenerate.
+As you read these lines, the Amazon Rainforest continues to burn.
+In August 2018, news of the wildfires spread rapidly across social media platforms.
+Hashtags such as #wildfires, #AmazonFires, and #SaveTheAmazons trended for no more than seven days before being overshadowed by other topics.
+Since the fires began, nearly one million hectares of high-biodiversity forests have been lost, with almost 20% of the Amazon Rainforest already devastated.
+Reports from the National Institute for Space Research (INPE) show that deforestation in the Brazilian Amazon in the first seven months of 2022 increased by 278%¹.

-Rivers // Amazonia Geo-linguistics is an experimental research tool that maps information related to the Amazon Rainforest on Twitter.
-The online application explores social media semantics and its potential to identify socioeconomic, political, and environmental issues.
-The tool has been developed to facilitate the analysis and visualisation of Twitter data, including hashtags and co-occurrences.
-This data is archived in a database, and algorithms are used to generate statistical data.
-By analysing the semantics used in tweets, insights can be gained into how Western societies perceive and interact with the complex situation in the Amazon basin.
+Rivers // Amazonia Geo-linguistics is an experimental research tool that once mapped information related to the Amazon Rainforest on Twitter.
+The online application explored social media semantics and its potential to identify socioeconomic, political, and environmental issues.
+It was designed to facilitate the analysis and visualisation of Twitter data, including hashtags and co-occurrences, archiving this data in a database and using algorithms to generate statistical insights.
+By analysing the language used in tweets, the tool provided a window into how Western societies perceived and engaged with the complex realities of the Amazon Basin.

 The results of this analysis are applied to the geo-referenced marks where socio-environmental threads have been identified, performing experimental interventions on the actual topographic data of the Amazonian territory.
 These interventions result in the sculptures proposed in CHAPTER #2: HYBRID CARTOGRAPHIES